haltcase/run/readme.md

 See [API](#api) for full API details.

-### Task option validation using Zod schemas
+### Task option validation using Arktype schemas

-Using [`task.strict`](#taskstrict), you can supply a [Zod] schema to move validations out of your task's logic.
-If you transform the input, your task function's TypeScript types will infer the output type.
+Using `task.strict`, you can define an [Arktype] schema to move validations out of your task's logic.
+If you transform the input (via [Morphs]), your task function's TypeScript types will infer the output type of the morph and your task will receive the updated type.

+See the [`task.strict`](#taskstrict) for more.

 ## Configuration